Help us improve your experience.

 By default, you cannot execute unsigned Python scripts on Junos devices.
 To enable the execution of unsigned Python automation scripts that meet the requirements outlined in Requirements for Executing Python Automation Scripts on Devices Running Junos OS, you must configure the language python or language python3 statement at the [edit system scripts] hierarchy level.

-By default, Junos OS executes Python SNMP scripts with the access privileges of the generic, unprivileged user and group nobody.
-To execute a Python SNMP script under the access privileges of a specific user, configure the python-script-user username statement at the [edit system scripts snmp file filename] hierarchy level.
+By default, Junos devices execute Python SNMP scripts with the access privileges of the generic, unprivileged user and group nobody.
+However, you can configure Python SNMP scripts to execute with the access privileges of a specific user.
+To specify the user, configure the python-script-user username statement at the [edit system scripts snmp file filename] hierarchy level.
+You cannot configure Python SNMP event scripts to execute with root access privileges.

 Note: